Whether women should train like men or not is a never-ending a hotly-debated topic that often divides the opinions of many fitness enthusiasts.

-Slow-twitch muscle fibers or Type I is one of the two general types of a human’s skeletal muscle fibers that enables long-endurance feats.
-The other is called fast-twitch muscles or Type II that is used for an effective powerful and quick burst of strength, as the name suggests.
+Slow-twitch muscle fibers or Type I are one of the two general types of a human’s skeletal muscle fibers that enables long-endurance feats.
+The other is called fast-twitch muscles or Type II which is used for an effective powerful and quick burst of strength, as the name suggests.

 However, fast-twitch muscles fatigue quicker than slow-twitch muscles.
 Comparatively, slow-twitch muscles use oxygen to produce more adenosine triphosphate (ATP)—used in more continuous and extended muscle contractions over some time.